About Noam Shapiro

 Before attending Yale, Noam was the salutatorian at the Bronx High School of Science, where he also served as Captain of the Speech Team and President of the School's ARISTA National Honor Society chapter.
 In the spring of 2011, Noam was featured in the New York Daily News for his acceptance into 6 Ivy League Schools, a record number for NYC high school students that year.

-Noam has tutored students at Bronx Science, Fieldston, Columbia Prep, Eleanor Roosevelt High School, Friends Seminary, Ramaz, Scarsdale Middle School, as well as at Yale University and Columbia University.
-His high school students have been admitted to several of the country's top colleges, including Yale, Northwestern, Johns Hopkins, Washington University in St. Louis, Tulane, and the New School.
+Noam has tutored students at Bronx Science, Fieldston, Columbia Prep, Eleanor Roosevelt High School, Friends Seminary, Ramaz, the Hewitt School, Scarsdale Middle School, Solon High School, as well as at Yale University and Columbia University.
+His high school students have been admitted to several of the country's top colleges, including Yale, Columbia, Northwestern, Tufts, Johns Hopkins, NYU, the University of Michigan, Washington University in St. Louis, Tulane, and the New School.

 "6 years ago he got into 6 Ivies.
 Now as a college coach, he advises students to look beyond name-brand schools."